icloud-photos-downloader/icloud_photos_downloader/README.md

 - A command-line tool to download all your iCloud photos.
 - Works on Linux, Windows, and MacOS.
+- Run as executable, docker container, or from the source
-- Run as a [scheduled cron task](#cron-task) to keep a local backup of your photos and videos.
+- Run one time or continuously [watch for changes](#watching-icloud-for-changes) to keep a local backup of your photos and videos.

 This tool is developed and maintained by volunteers (we are always looking for [help](CONTRIBUTING.md)...).
 We aim to release new versions once a week (Friday), if there is something worth delivering.